Bukit Timah Road

 Bukit Timah Road (武吉知马路; Jalan Bukit Timah; புக்கித் திமா சாலை) is a major road in Singapore extending from the city centre to Woodlands Road on the way to Johor Bahru in Malaysia.
-The road's 25-km (15.5 miles) length makes it one of the longest roads in Singapore, and the road takes its name from the hill.
+The road's 25-km (15.5 miles) length makes it one of the longest roads in Singapore, and the road takes its name from Bukit Timah Hill.
 En route, it passes through the areas of Little India, Newton Road, Farrer Road, Singapore Botanic Gardens, Bukit Timah and Bukit Panjang.

 Bukit Timah Road splits into two roads at Newton Circus, the west-bound Bukit Timah Road and east-bound Dunearn Road, both of which straddle a canal along their entire lengths.
-Bukit Timah Road begins at the junction with Rochor Canal Road, Serangoon Road and Selegie Road just south of Tekka Centre as Bukit Timah Road, follows a canal in a northwest direction up to its junction with Clementi Road where it continues northwards as Upper Bukit Timah Road (武吉知马路上段) until the junction with Bukit Panjang Road and Choa Chu Kang Road near the Ten Mile Junction shopping mall then continues with Woodlands Road.
+Bukit Timah Road begins at the junction with Rochor Canal Road, Serangoon Road and Selegie Road just south of Tekka Centre as Bukit Timah Road, follows a canal in a northwest direction up to its junction with Clementi Road where it continues northwards as Upper Bukit Timah Road (武吉知马路上段) until the junction with Bukit Panjang Road and Choa Chu Kang Road near the Ten Mile Junction shopping mall then continues as Woodlands Road.
 The road passes through the Bukit Timah Planning Area.
 Buildings named after the road are Bukit Timah Plaza and Bukit Timah Shopping Centre.
-This road is also affected with the North-South Expressway construction nearby.